 Flinders Learning Online (FLO), Flinders University's web-based learning and teaching platform, facilitates the creation of online educational environments by non-technical users.
 FLO can be used to create entire online topics and courses, or to provide interactive tools that supplement or complement existing topics and courses.
 All topics at Flinders have a FLO site (part of WebPET - Web Presence in Every Topic).

 FLO is accessible to Flinders staff and students.
 Support resources such as the eLearning Gateway are publicly accessible.
 FLO is provided 24/7.
-Occasional periods of unavailability are required to perform upgrades; these are negotiated with support staff and advertised to users.

 What does FLO look like?